-Late summer is the Time of the Grasshoppers.
-In the past two weeks I have noticed that the number of adult grasshoppers/crickets in the neighborhood has increased dramatically.
+Late summer/early fall is the Time of the Grasshoppers.
+In the past month I have noticed that the number of adult grasshoppers/crickets in the neighborhood has increased dramatically.
 It has taken the whole summer for the hoppers to go through their life cycle and most are now adults.
 In the spring, the eggs hatch, however, if the rains come before the eggs hatch, many get washed out.
 The young hoppers go through at least five nymph stages.
 During this time they cannot fly.
 The last stage of their lives, they “get their wings” becoming adults, and the singing begins.

 Katydid calling at night.

 One of my favorites is a night singer that calls from the trees, the snowy tree cricket.
 It makes a continuous pulse, and is also called the “temperature cricket”, since the pulse changes with the temperature.
 You can figure out the outside temperature by counting the number of pulses in 15 seconds and multiply by 4, adding 32.

 Snowy Tree Cricket calling at night.

 The formula to determine the temperature from a snowy tree cricket is as follows:

 # of pulses in 15 seconds (4 x 15 =60 seconds) temperature in °F

 As soon as a hard frost hits, the “singing” drops from 100% to 0%.
 It is a shock and difficult to deal with emotionally since it tells us that the seasons are changing.
 There is also a “quiet beauty” in knowing that the grasshoppers have completed their life cycles.
 The eggs resting in the ground, promise the continuation their species next year.